 The conservative concern with the social realm emerged in response to the upheaval of the democratic and industrial revolutions and the rationalism that justified the destruction of social institutions wrought in their wake.
 The democratic revolution merged the concepts of state and society in a way that left non-state social institutions in an ambiguous relationship with the new democratic governments and the industrial revolution dislocated many individuals from their previously secure economic and social arrangements.
 Each of the unit-ideas developed in response to these disruptions and dislocations.

 Nisbet discusses five ways in which the industrial revolution was destructive to traditional society.
-First, the condition of labor.
-The new industrial world had created unique historical conditions for the working class and these new conditions for the first time had become a moral and social concern because, unlike rural agricultural work, factory work abstracted workers from their social context and placed them in a precarious position, unprotected by guild, town, or manor.
-Second, the transformation of property.
-Property, previously the basis for most social institutions, including the family and the church, was transformed through land reform laws.
+First, the condition of labor in the new industrial world created unique historical conditions for the working class.
+For the first time, labor conditions had become a moral and social concern because, unlike rural agricultural work, factory work abstracted workers from their social context and placed them in a precarious position, unprotected by guild, town, or manor.
+Second, property, which was transformed through land reform laws.
+Previously, real property was the central source of an institution’s wealth and intergenerational stability.
+Loyalty to family and parish was imaginatively connected by loyalty to place and the shared experiences it embodied.
 The new impersonality of property would fail to garner allegiance, contributing to the process of atomization of society, breaking down the social ties that sheltered and anchored individuals.

-Third, the rise of the industrial city.
-The hectic pace and enormous size of the new urban centers forbade the development of real communities and contributed to an egotism that further atomized the populace against a vision of a rural, idealized communal past.
-Fourth and fifth, technology and the factory system.
-Both contributed to the individualization of the populace by dangerously liberating the individual from his social context.
+Third, the rise of the industrial city with its hectic pace and enormous size made impossible the development of tight-knit communities and contributed to an egotism that further individualized the populace.
+The present reality of the urban, atomized mass was contrasted with an ideal of a rural, communal past.
+Fourth and fifth, technology and the factory system both contributed to the individualization of the populace by dangerously liberating the individual from his social context.
 Conservatives worried that the new technologies and the accompanying social reorganization through mechanisms like the division of labor would bereave the worker of autonomy and creativity in his work.

 The democratic revolution was the “first great ideological revolution in Western history” finding its greatest expression in the French revolution.
 Sociology, historiography, jurisprudence, moral philosophy, and political science all had to articulate their disciplinary perspectives within the context of a post-French Revolution world.
 Eight themes emerged from this political and social upheaval: corporations, associations, the family, property, education, religion, rationalism, and power.
 Primary among these is the theme of power, the ability of the new democratic government to intrude into existing social institutions and alter or abolish them at its will.